Ask anyone who’s near me around 10:15. “Yep, He does.” I like them. They’re good for me. I’m a creature of habit, as Shannon will tell you.

 During worship on Sunday I realized I had forgotten my banana.
 It was probably the first time in 3 months I would go without my 10:15 banana.
 I decided instead of “leaving my gift at the altar” (Matt.
 5:23), I should probably stay at church and go sans banana, because in the greater scheme of things, bananas probably come after both reconciliation and worship.
 Things got a bit rough, but I made it through the day.

-On Monday, I teach from 10-12:45 at Biblical.
+On Monday, I teach from 10-12:45 at Biblical (now Missio).
 As I was going over to the classroom to set up I realized with horror that I forgot my banana again.
 Two days in a row!
 Would I survive?

 Before class starts I briefly mention to the early crowd my banana problem.
 I turn around to talk to someone and when I come back to the podium, lo and behold, two bananas have magically appeared on my table.
 “A gift from the Lord.”